 Focus Area: Ethics, Conduct, and Oversight

 The moniker “Protocol Ethics” refers to addressing ethical issues in the design of clinical trials and documenting their rationale in a section of the study protocol easily understood by institutional review boards/research ethics committees.
-Study teams designing and developing clinical trial protocols may benefit from a systematic methodology to ensure that ethical issues have been considered and addressed.
+Study teams designing and developing clinical trial protocols may benefit from a systematic methodology to ensure that ethical issues have been considered, addressed, and documented appropriately.

 Launched in August 2012, this project was driven to ensure that key ethical questions are addressed when navigating the process of designing protocols for multi-regional clinical trials.
-Released in November 2013, this project defined eleven essential elements that are recommended to be addressed in the design of multi-regional clinical trials.
+Released in November 2013, the resulting toolkit defined eleven essential elements that are recommended to be addressed in the design of multi-regional clinical trials.
+In November 2014, in collaboration with Global Health Network, an e-learning course was launched with the content of the toolkit which has been utilized by learners around the world.

 Increased clarity and transparency of ethics in study design and protocol